A Christoffel-like function for high-dimensional support inference in graphical models: Rational Christoffel functions

 Inspired by this decomposition, we define the following \emph{rational Christoffel function}: \begin{definition} Let $\mu$ be a probability measure on $\R^d$ with graphical model $G$ and junction tree~$J$.
 For $\x \in \R^d$, $n \in \N$, we define

-\end{definition} We make can make the following observations immediately: \begin{enumerate} \item As emphasized in its notation, the rational function in \eqref{EQ:def-rational} depends on the chosen junction tree $J$ of $G$. \item The function $\sparseCD{n}{\mu}{G,J}$ is a rational sum of squares, whose factors are Christoffel polynomials of coordinate-wise degree $2n$ associated to marginal distributions $\mu_D$ of $\mu$, with $|D| \leq \mathrm{cl}(J)$ ($= \tau(G) + 1$ if $J$ corresponds to an optimal chordal completion of $G$). \item The coefficients of each individual factor can therefore be computed by inverting a matrix of size at most $(n+1)^{\mathrm{cl}(J)}$; namely the principal submatrix of $M^\mu_{\tens{n}}$ indexed by the monomials supported on $D$.
+\end{definition} We can make the following observations immediately: \begin{enumerate} \item As emphasized in its notation, the rational function in \eqref{EQ:def-rational} depends on the chosen junction tree $J$ of $G$. \item The function $\sparseCD{n}{\mu}{G,J}$ is a rational sum of squares.
+That is, each of the factors occuring in the numerator and denominator of~\eqref{EQ:def-rational} is a sum of squares of polynomials.
+In fact, they are Christoffel polynomials of coordinate-wise degree $2n$ associated to marginal distributions $\mu_D$ of $\mu$, with $|D| \leq \clique(J)$ ($= \tau(G) + 1$ if $J$ corresponds to an optimal chordal completion of $G$). \item The coefficients of each individual factor can therefore be computed by inverting a matrix of size at most $(n+1)^{\clique(J)}$; namely the principal submatrix of $M^\mu_{\tens{n}}$ indexed by the monomials supported on $D$.
 In total, we need to perform $|V(J)| + |E(J)| \leq 2d$ such inversions.

 \item The numerator and denominator of~\eqref{EQ:def-rational} are both strictly positive for all $\x \in \R^d$.
 The levels sets $\{ \x \in \R^d : \sparseCD{n}{\mu}{G,J}(\x) \leq \gamma \}$ of $\sparseCD{n}{\mu}{G,J}$ are thus semialgebraic, as $\sparseCD{n}{\mu}{G,J}(\x) \leq \gamma$ if, and only if,